Misk-DSI/individual-assignment-2-alhuri/README.md

 ## Description

-Using a simple R script, the dataset is explored to present the most interesting and useful insights along with the questions they answers.
+Using a simple R script, the dataset is explored to present the most interesting and useful insights along with the questions they answer.
 ### Goals
 - Presenting findings gathered from analysis in a report format.
 - Discovering packages and functions in R for data manipulation and EDA.